 A short day of trekking to Pisang.
-However, as it is so beautiful most trekkers take their own time to admire the scenery and take many photographs.
+However, as it is so beautiful, most trekkers take their own time to admire the scenery and take many photographs.
 We will pass through a series of Mani walls.
 The trail is pretty even until we arrive at the apple orchards of Brathang.
-The trail heads uphill for about 45 minutes through forest, leveling off before reaching a suspension bridge.
-A moderate climb follows, after crossing the bridge through a forest consisting of juniper, pine and fir.
-The valley begins to broaden and Pisang Peak (6091m) stands out in front of us.
+The trail heads uphill for about 45 minutes through the forest, leveling off before reaching a suspension bridge.
+A moderate climb follows, after crossing the bridge through a forest consisting of juniper, pine, and fir.
+The valley begins to broaden, and Pisang Peak (6091m) stands out in front of us.
 We will pass through a couple of small lakes where sometimes birds can be seen wading.
 Pisang is divided into upper and lower Pisang.

 Day 6: Trek to Manang (3500m) 5 hours (Lower Route) or 7 to 8 hours (Higher Route)

-There are 2 options for this day.
-We can either follow a lower route of 5 hours stretch or a higher route of 7 to 8 hours.
-If we take the lower route, it is a less strenuous route, the path out of the valley is level and then, once out of the valley you will begin to contour round to our left and climb up onto a ridge.
+There are two options for this day.
+We can either follow a lower route of 5 hours stretch or a higher way of 7 to 8 hours.
+If we take the lower road, it is a less strenuous route, the path out of the valley is level and then, once out of the valley you will begin to contour round to our left and climb up onto a ridge.
 The view from this ridge is breathtaking, looking down into the Manang Valley and you will want to stay here all day to enjoy it.
 Dropping to the valley floor the path is wide and dusty.
 We will notice that the scenery here is more arid, the air drier and the wind colder.
 Annapurna III (7,555m) rises to the left and passing through the village of Humde you will see the deserted remains of the old village on its outskirts.
-The path then rises gradually and takes us to the next valley.
-After a couple of hours' walk we will pass through the village of Braga, just 30 minutes’ walk from Manang.
+The path then ascends gradually and takes us to the next valley.
+After a couple of hours' walk, we will pass through the village of Braga, just 30 minutes’ walk from Manang.